 Gaomon S56K has a mat-like design which makes it ultra-thin and flexible.
 With its 2mm thickness and flexibility, the S56K resembles a mouse pad.
 Therefore, it can be easily rolled up and carried around, giving it bonus points for portability.
 At the bottom are anti-slipping pads so that the grip is stern and firm on this tablet.
 S56K’s surface is great for dragging purposes as it does not get scratched and damaged up very easily.
 Unfortunately, it is a trade-off with this tablet as the hovering distance on this tablet is much less.
 Unlike the CTL471 and even G640, the S56K really excels in dragging only.
 Upon testing input delay and lags, the S56K performed somewhat equal to the G640.
 However, the previous two tabs give a much easier pad surface to work with.

 Unlike the previous two tablets, the S56K has a stylus powered by AAA batteries.
 Normally, battery-free styluses are a much more preferred choice.
 That is because the battery and delay happen to be proportional to each other.
 Performance and input delay take a huge hit when the battery falls.
-Other than that, the pen had a nice and firm grip about it.
+Other than that, the pen had a nice and firm grip on it.
 It does feel somewhat heavier than the normal standard for the weight of a tablet’s stylus, but the response time when fully charged is still decent enough.
 It should also be noted that the CD drivers provided in the box are not compatible with Windows 10.
 This is why the correct drivers need to be downloaded off of the official website.

 Gaomon S56K sits at the not too shabby but decent enough to get the job done.
 It lacks behind in terms of its ergonomics.
 However, if performance is your primary concern then the S56K will not disappoint.
 The response time is fairly decent, albeit not on par with some better tablets.
 And, this one can easily be rolled up and dropped in a bag for easy carriage.
 All this makes the Gaoman S56K a strong contender for the title of the best Osu tablet you should consider.

 4. Huion H420